dell/dellemc-openmanage-ansible-modules/docs/modules/ome_alert_policies_actions_info.rst

 Synopsis
 --------

-This module retrieves the information on actions of alert policies for OpenManage Enterprise.
+This module retrieves the information on actions of alert policies for OpenManage Enterprise and OpenManage Enterprise Modular.